- Leadership Team

 Mary Ottolini MD, MPH, DIO

-Vice Chair of Medical Education; Professor of Pediatrics, George Washington University
+Vice Chair of Medical Education; Professor of Pediatrics, GWU

 Dr. Ottolini is a clinician educator with an academic interest in developing and integrating innovative educational strategies for healthcare professionals to improve patient care, particularly in the inpatient setting.
 Dr. Ottolini is committed to mentoring junior faculty and fellows to achieve academic success and has served as chair of the Academic Pediatric Association’s Education Committee and as an Educational Scholar Program leader.
 She works as a pediatric hospitalist and established the Division of Hospitalist Medicine at Children’s National in 2000.
 She served as the Division Chief and also initiated the first pediatric hospital medicine fellowship program in the United States.
 Dr. Ottolini is currently a member of the national leadership group, the Joint Council for Pediatric Hospitalist Medicine.